monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 **Bash scripting is** http://mywiki.wooledge.org/BashWeaknesses

 It is no secret that bash scripting has its pitfalls and oddities.
-Subtle mistakes are easy to make given its many quirks and archane syntax rules.
-So this documents seek to invistigate if a language can be found which embodies the "Bash - the good parts" only.
+Subtle mistakes are easy to make given its many quirks and arcane syntax rules.
+So this documents seek to investigate if a language can be found which embodies the "Bash - the good parts" only.

 The idea for this document originated at my place of work.
 Our products are linux based, and in the development department all local workstations are Ubuntu installations, so bash scripting is a part of the heritage that automatically comes from using a linux system.
 Most co-workers will use bash for a quick means to and end to automate some build steps or tweaking testing facilities.
 A minor group use bash for configuring and tweaking an embedded linux platform.
 Bash scripts *can* be simple, but most often scripts grow in size and complexity over time and bugs will sneak in.
-Other times a script is rushed and the implementer is fooled by the, at first sight, simplicty of bash and falls into its many pittfalls and bugs appear in even small scripts.
+Other times a script is rushed and the implementer is fooled by the, at first sight, simplicity of bash and falls into its many pitfalls and bugs appear in even small scripts.

 It is my experience that most bash scripts have bugs or are of low quality.
 Writing correct and safe bash scripts is hard.
 Having personally written a rather large umbrella build system in bash for one of our more advanced products, it became clear to me that an alternative to bash needs to be embraced.